Notice of Election

 Aren’t board positions normally filled by suit-wearing businesspeople?

 Stuart: I can’t remember the last time I wore a suit to a board meeting.
-For any board to be effective it needs diversity of opinion and skills.
-I can assure you that suit wearing businesspeople often don’t always meet those basic requirements.
+For any board to be effective it needs a diversity of opinions and skills.
+I can assure you that suit-wearing business people often don’t always meet those basic requirements.
 The best attributes anyone can bring is an enquiring mind and an ability to ask questions.
 I’ve always believed the old adage ‘never be afraid to ask the dumb question.’

-Nicky: Farmers are businesspeople, some with very large businesses.
-Ravensdown has a diversity of board members from independents, small to large scale farmers, dairy, sheep and beef, horticulture and arable backgrounds, science and finance and an increasing balance of female and males.
+Nicky: Farmers are business people, some with very large businesses.
+Ravensdown has a diversity of board members from independents, small to large scale farmers, dairy, sheep and beef, horticulture and arable backgrounds, science and finance and an increasing balance of females and males.
 This diversity encourages broad and critical thinking to covers the wide range of challenges and opportunities the board is presented with.